Noxcrew/noxesium/README.md

 Noxesium
 ---
-A fabric mod centered around improving the user experience when playing on multiplayer servers.
+A Fabric and NeoForge mod that improves the user experience when playing on multiplayer servers.

-Server developers are welcome to submit additional patches they need, feel free to open an Issue to discuss your ideas.
+Server developers are welcome to submit additional patches they need, feel free to open an issue to discuss your ideas.

 # Usage
-Public builds of Noxesium can be found on the [Modrinth](https://modrinth.com/mod/noxesium) page.
+Public builds of Noxesium are available on [Modrinth](https://modrinth.com/mod/noxesium) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/noxesium).
 Upcoming releases can be found on the [Releases](https://github.com/Noxcrew/noxesium/releases) page here on GitHub.

-Developers that want to use Noxesium as a dependency can add it can find the artefact on our [public Maven repository](https://maven.noxcrew.com/#/public/com/noxcrew/noxesium/api).
+Developers that want to use Noxesium as a dependency can add it can find the artifact on our [public Maven repository](https://maven.noxcrew.com/#/public/com/noxcrew/noxesium/api).

+The following artifacts are available:
+- api: General code for interacting with Noxesium on any platform.
+- common: Client mod specific code shared between Fabric and NeoForge.
+- fabric: Fabric-specific implementation.
+- neoforge: NeoForge-specific implementation.
+- paper: Server-side API implementation for Paper.

+Maven:
 ```xml
 <repository>
     <id>noxcrew-maven</id>